cthipsudo/dbss-server/README.md

 1. create a .env file with two variables, a token that matches the server token and a endpoint address that points to your local server address.
       1. `REACT_APP_GAME_TOKEN="any token here"`
       1. `REACT_APP_API_ENDPOINT="http://somelocalhost:1337/api"`
-1. run the following commands to start the server, start the server with nodemon, and to run test..
+1. run the following commands to start the server, start the server with nodemon, and to run test.
       1. `npm start`
       1. `npm run dev`
       1. `npm test`

 ## Endpoints